 Board of Directors

-Frederik Federspiel, MD, MPH
+Frederik Federspiel, MD, MPH, PhD

-Penelope Milsom, MBChB, MPH
+Penelope Milsom, MBChB, MPH, PhD

 Penelope is a strong advocate of community-driven health and social development initiatives and is excited to be part of the team at The People’s Fund.
 With her tremendous experience in global health she has provided invaluable strategic support in the development of the organization, and will continue to help guide it in a direction that seeks to generate local community-driven change, that holds decision makers accountable to the populations they serve and furthers an evidence-based, sustainable global health and development agenda.